Georgian wine PDO

 - Grapes must be sourced exclusively from the Kvareli microzone

-- Maximum yield: 8 tons/ha
+- Maximum yield: 8 tons per hectare

-- Alcohol: minimum 12%, typically higher
+- Minimum alcohol: 12%, typically higher in practice

 Food pairing

-- Game meats, wild boar, or venison
+- Game dishes such as wild boar or venison

 Summary